Whether you intend to or not, leaving out key portions of an argument trends a story towards propaganda and coercion.

 Writer and director fail to provide insight into Main Character Mija (Awn Seo-Hyun) and her perspective.
 Nor do they provide an outside point-of-view to challenge her justifications–a perspective key to influencing the Main Character of a story to grow.

-The friendship between Mija and Okja carries the potential for a meaningful connection with conflict on the Overall Story Throughline–but that relationship turns objective once the grandfather sells the pig.
+The friendship between Mija and Okja carries the potential for a meaningful connection with conflict on the Objective Story Throughline–but that relationship turns objective once the grandfather sells the pig.

 “I don't expect the entire audience to convert to veganism after watching the film,” the director says.
 “If you consider it, even the protagonist Mija – her favourite food is chicken stew in the film.